dataforgoodfr/13_democratiser_sobriete/stream3_visualization/Budget/README.md

 This prevents visual discontinuities in time-series visualizations and ensures smooth transitions from historical to forecast data.

 #### Neutrality Year Capping:
-To ensure meaningful visualization and interpretation, neutrality years are capped at:
+To ensure meaningful visualization and interpretation, neutrality years are capped at **Maximum**: 2100 (standard future limit)
-- **Minimum**: 1970 (earliest year in our dataset)
-- **Maximum**: 2100 (standard future limit)
-This prevents countries from having "neutrality years" in the distant past (e.g., -300 years) which would be mathematically correct but conceptually meaningless.

 #### Negative Budget Countries:
 For countries with negative carbon budgets (indicating they have already exceeded their allocated budget), the neutrality year calculation uses a **planetary boundary approach**: